-On 10 Common PCB Quality Problems, PCB assembly is much correlated to PCBs’ quality of PCBs design and its manufacturing as every PCB design engineer tends to place and route components according to his design tactics.
+On 10 Common PCB Quality Problems, PCB assembly is much correlated to PCB’s quality of PCB design and manufacturing as every PCB design engineer tends to place and route components according to his design tactics.

-The copper thickness on a PCB is essential, especially for high current applications.
-A thin track for high current applications may behave like a fuse.
+The copper thickness on a PCB is essential, especially for high-current applications.
+A thin track for high-current applications may behave like a fuse.
 Elevated current tracks need more copper thickness and vice versa.

 It is checked after PCB finalization, either by the destructive or microscopic test of the copper tracks.
 It is mentioned in ounces per inch on the board surface, i.e., copper’s weight per square inch of the lamination sheet.

 They are called plated through-hole vias.
 Too fast hole fabrication or electroplating causes.
 It to broken and causes partial or complete discontinuity.
 It causes various problems in PCB Quality testing or product failure.

-This problem can be solved by adopting an advanced speed compliant via fabrication technique.
+This problem can be solved by adopting an advanced speed-compliant fabrication technique.
 Or incorporating vias with the large hole and annular ring sizes.
 (The figures Fig 1 and Fig 2 depict widespread problems via manufacturing.)

 Fig 2:- Copper track to via connection breakage due to lack of fillet

 In dense PCBs, when manufacturing via-in-pad.
 It is hard to get the via and pad annular ring pad flat without some sign of a dimple on the surface of the place.

 3 .
 Solder mask voids:

-This is a common problem in PCBs manufacturing.
+This is a common problem in PCB manufacturing.
 The solder mask layer required for copper exposure to an open environment saves copper and vias from corrosive effects.

-This problem causes the PCB susceptible to short-circuiting and failure of PCB within Lab.
+This problem causes the PCB to be susceptible to short-circuiting and failure of PCB within the Lab.
 The solder voids are more dangerous for PCBs designed for BGA package components.